fraktalcyber/k8s-security-lab/Lab-notes.md

 of the changes in scoring**.
 Deploy the application again so that you can verify that the changes actually work.

-- Make the root filesystem read-only
+* Make the root filesystem read-only
-- Limit the amount of memory that the Pod can use to 100 megabytes -- **What can you say about the request size if you only give the limit?**
+* Limit the amount of memory that the Pod can use to 100 megabytes
+  * **What can you say about the request size if you only give the limit?**
--- Hint: you can use kubectl describe pod <pod-name> to observe the limits and -- Add explicit memory request to 50 megabytes requests
+  * Hint: you can use kubectl describe pod <pod-name> to observe the limits and
+  * Add explicit memory request to 50 megabytes requests
-- Make the container privileged.
+* Make the container privileged.
--- Start a shell inside a privileged container and a non-privileged container -- Observe the differences in the /dev filesystem
+  * Start a shell inside a privileged container and a non-privileged container
+  * Observe the differences in the /dev filesystem
-- Make the container to allow privilege escalation
+* Make the container to allow privilege escalation

+Now you've successfully finished the task: **Inspecting Pod security settings**

-## Role-based access control
+## Task: Role-based access control

 Familiarize yourself with the RBAC concepts with a Pod that runs a kubectl inside it.
 The kubectl binary uses the service account token mounted at